Now Accepting New Patients ยท Same-Week Appointments

 How often can I receive joint injections?

-The skin and soft tissue are numbed with local anesthetic before the procedure.
-Most patients experience only mild pressure as the needle enters the joint.
+The skin and superficial tissues are numbed with local anesthetic before the injection needle is placed.
+Most patients describe mild pressure during the procedure but not significant pain.
 Ultrasound guidance allows Dr. Qureshi to use the smallest appropriate needle for each joint.
+The procedure is very well-tolerated by the vast majority of patients, including those who are apprehensive about needles.

 Ready to get relief?